Contact Us

 Finally, alignment across the organization is key.

-You need to make sure that every team understands the overall vision of the product.
+You need to make sure that every team understands the overall vision of the solution.

 This can be done through regular workshops or sync meetings where everyone comes together to discuss progress, challenges, and goals.

-When done right, the Agile discovery phase helps large teams stay just as agile and user-focused as smaller ones, keeping everyone on track to build products that genuinely meet user needs.
+When done right, the Agile discovery phase helps large teams stay just as agile and user-focused as smaller ones, keeping everyone on track to build software that genuinely meets user needs.

 Here is a SCALE mnemonic to help you remember it better: